When you sign-up through links on our site, we may earn an affiliate commission. Learn more >

 Per the Oxford Economics Group, an estimated $240 million in annual gaming revenue, along with more than 3,000 jobs, would be created within the state of Oklahoma.
 Those are significant numbers that most lawmakers will have a hard time ignoring for long.

 Oklahoma has unique tax revenue decisions to make due to the heavy involvement of tribal casino groups in the state.
-It will be interesting to see how things develop during 2019 and the picture starts to become more clear.

 Once the details are worked out between the state and the tribes, we expect to see land-based sportsbooks popping up at casinos all over Oklahoma.
 From there it’s a short jump to full-scale online sports betting.